 The Taj Mahal was added to the UNESCO World Heritage List in 1983, but this protection does not guarantee its safety.
 It is now at the mercy of pollution from nearby factories and excess moisture from the breath of its visitors.

-The story of the Black Taj Mahal is a popular myth with no historical evidence to support its existence.
+The Black Taj Mahal story Mahal is a popular myth with no historical evidence to support its existence.
 It is said that the Mughal emperor Shah Jahan, planned to build a second mausoleum for himself made of black marble across the Yamuna River.
 This projected structure was intended to symbolize his grief and mourning after the death of his wife, Mumtaz Mahal.
 However, there is no solid evidence to support this story.
 The Black Taj Mahal is not mentioned in contemporary historical documents, and no construction plans or diagrams of the supposed structure have been found.
 It is likely that this story is a myth or legend passed down from generation to generation.

 F.A.Q.
 History of Taj Mahal Story